KilliBruhh/KilliBruhh/README.md

 <details>
 <summary><h2>💬 Personal Info</h2></summary>
 My name is Killian Serluppens, i'm a student at Thomas more and like creating applications that make some tasks easier.
-I'm also spending some extra free time into learning new skills like learning about algorithms, game dev, Linux and mutch more!
+I'm also spending some extra free time into learning new skills, like learning about algorithms, game dev, Linux and mutch more!
-And my hobbies are Chiro (Youth movement), playing indoor football with friends and some more sporting activities.
+Some of my hobbies are: Chiro (Youth movement), playing indoor football with friends and other sporting activities.
 </details>